-Neal argues that if the Disciplinary Committee is not properly elected, the Disciplinary Committee lacks quorum to refer the disciplinary case against Neal to the Chief Justice of the CNMI Supreme Court., and the Court does not have subject matter jurisdiction to hear the matter.
-Also, Neal construes the disciplinary proceedings as quasi-criminal, and argues that any ambiguities in the disciplinary rules should be interpreted in the interest of Neal.
+Prosecuting Counsel argues that in general the rules of attorney discipline are not jurisdictional, with exceptions for certain issues such as due process rights.
+Myers likens the Disciplinary Committee's function to that of a grand jury, where a recommendation for prosecution is akin to an indictment.
+Myers argues that if the Disciplinary Committee is not properly elected, the Disciplinary Committee lacks quorum to refer the disciplinary case against Myers to the Chief Justice of the CNMI Supreme Court, and the Court does not have subject matter jurisdiction to hear the matter.